developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Hibernate Advanced Development Techniques/Section 02/README.md

 1. These can have **different** values!
 This will take place when there will be **startup action**.
 2. Some of the **options**.
-	- `none` action will be performed!
+	- `none` No action will be performed!
 	- `create-only` Database will be only created!
 	- `drop` Database tables are dropped! **Notice**, all the **data** will be **lost**!
 	- `create` Tables are dropped and created!